camiloribeiro/cdeasy/README.md

 Here you will find a set of groovy scripts that use job-dsl plugin for jenkins (https://jenkinsci.github.io/job-dsl-plugin), jenkins itself (https://github.com/jenkinsci/jenkins), groovy and spock for testing (https://github.com/spockframework/spock)

-By running this example you will be able to setup a jenkins instance with an example of continuous delivey pipeline in your local computer, all instanciated by one simple click ;)
+By running this example you will be able to setup a jenkins instance with an example of continuous delivery pipeline in your local computer, all instantiated by one simple click ;)

 The pipeline you will see is: